Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the large family car segment and utilize the same 5-door wagon body style and the front wheel drive system, it all comes up to the specific diesel engine choice they offer.
 The first one has a Nissan-engineered powertrain under the hood, a 4-cylinder, 8-valves 90hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 110hp engine designed by Toyota.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, when all the models are taken into account.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, at least on all of the models level.
 That's the official data, while our visitors describe reliability of Nissan with an average rating of 4.3, and models under the Toyota badge with 4.6 out of 5.
-The same official information place Primera as average reliability-wise, and Avensis is more or less at the same level.Above it all, drivers of cars with the same engine as Primera rank it on average as 4.0 out of 5, exactly the same as the other one.
+Some independent research have also placed Primera as average reliability-wise, and Avensis is more or less at the same level.Above it all, drivers of cars with the same engine as Primera rank it on average as 4.0 out of 5, exactly the same as the other one.

 Performance & Fuel economyToyota is way more agile, reaching 100km/h in 3 seconds less than its competitor.
 In addition to that it accelerates all the way to 190 kilometers per hour, 20km/h more than the other car.
 When it comes to fuel economy the winner has to be Avensis, averaging around 6 liters of fuel per 100 kilometers (47 mpg), in combined cycle.
 We can't ignore that 12% difference compared to Primera.